 As in previous years, applications will be considered by representatives from Derwent London and the local community.
 For further information and how to apply, please visit www.derwentlondon.com/community-fund or contact the Communities team at Derwent London - Tel.
-020 7659 3000 or email community@derwentlondon.com.
+020 7659 3000 or email community@derwentlondon.com

 Derwent London has worked closely with the local community to develop this programme to enable the delivery of worthwhile projects.
 Grants from its Community Fund are in addition to the Group's required community contributions from planning agreements.
-The Group has now committed a total of £550,000 (including administrative costs) into the Community Fund since it was launched in 2013.
+The Group has now awarded a total of over £450,000 to date to the Community Fund since it was launched in 2013.
 Most projects funded are either completed or under way and are providing much needed improvements, community facilities and new opportunities.